bell-kevin/bell-kevin/README.md

 ### I love free/libre open-source software!
-Most JavaScript running on most websites is not open-source software.
+Most JavaScript running on most websites (including GitHub.com) is not open-source software.

 <!--
 **bell-kevin/bell-kevin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.